jglev/r-shiny-attendance-checker/README.md

-# An Attendance Checker in [Shiny](https://github.com/rstudio/shiny/ "Shiny GitHub Page")
+# An Attendance Checker written for [Shiny](http://shiny.rstudio.com/ "Shiny GitHub Page")

 ## What this app does